pietrostucchi/data_analytics_portfolio/SQL/README.md

 ## Summary of Project

-With this project, I would like to show my skills in using SQL: calculations with operators, joins, union operator, Data Definition Language, Data Manipulation Language, subqueries, window functions.
+With this project, I'm showing my skills in using SQL: calculations with operators, joins, union operator, Data Definition Language, Data Manipulation Language, subqueries, window functions.

 I will query some tables of the European Soccer Database, which holds informations about matches, leagues, players and teams attributes for European Professional Football.